rollup/plugins/README.md

 _Note: Scripts in the repository will run the root `test` and `lint` script on those packages which have changes.
 This is also how the CI pipelines function.
 To run either on a package outside of that pipeline, use `pnpm run <script> -- @rollup/plugin-<name>`._

-## Publishing Packages

-WIP.
-Please stand by for more info.

 ## Adding Plugins

 While we don't have an official procedure for adding third-party plugins to this repository, we are absolutely open to the idea.
 If you'd like to speak about your project being a part of this repo, please reach out to [@RollupJS](https://twitter.com/RollupJS) on Twitter.